Ph.D. General Examination

 - at least 9 credits of supporting courses.

 Objective: The objective of the general examination is for the student to demonstrate the ability to create and communicate a conceptual framework, generate research questions and/or hypotheses of theoretical and managerial interest, and empirically address the research questions and/or hypotheses.
 The empirical work can include qualitative data, experiments, surveys, secondary data, simulations, or analytical models.
-This research can be a continuation of the qualifying paper, a seminar paper, or a new research project.
 The student is solely responsible for the writing of the general examination.

 GE Committee: The student must convene a GE Committee by May 15 of their second year in the program; the GE Committee may or may not be the same as the QP Committee.
 The GE Committee must be chaired by a tenured/tenure-track Marketing faculty member who is a member of the UConn graduate faculty.
 The student (having consulted with the chair) must obtain the participation of at least two additional graduate faculty (within or outside the department) as members of the committee.

-GE Presentation: An “Accept” Decision of the GE Final Submission by the GE Committee is a prerequisite for scheduling a formal presentation of the General Examination research (30-minute presentation; 15 minutes Q&A).
-The presentation will be scheduled on the Marketing Department Student Presentation Day, no later than the first Wednesday of December.
+GE Presentation: An “Accept” Decision of the GE Final Submission by the GE Committee is a prerequisite for scheduling a formal presentation of the General Examination research (45-minute presentation; 15 minutes Q&A).
+The presentation will be scheduled on the Marketing Department Student Presentation Day, no later than the fourth Friday in January of Spring Semester.
 Consistent with university policy, a minimum of five faculty members, including the members of the Committee and the Marketing Ph.D.
 Coordinator must be present; at most, one member of the Committee may be present electronically.

-GE Final Decision: The GE Decision of Pass or Fail is based on the GE Final Submission, GE Presentation, and Q&A responses.
+GE Final Decision: The GE Decision (Pass or Fail) is based on the GE Final Submission, GE Presentation, and Q&A responses.
 At the completion of the presentation, the members of the GE Committee vote (Pass or Fail); the decision is based on a majority vote.
 The Chair files the signed “Report on the General Examination for the Doctoral Degree.”